juhojo/jigsaw_toxicity_classification/report.md

 scheduler = torch.optim.lr_scheduler.LambdaLR(optimizer, lambda epoch: .7 ** epoch)
 ```

-### Convolutional Bi-Directional LSTM (C-BiLSTM)
+### Combination of CNN and LSTM

-A combination network of Convolutional Neural Network and Bi-Directional LSTM.
+A combination network of Convolutional Neural Network and LSTM.
+An award winning model, Convolutional Bi-directional LSTM (C-BiLSTM), encouraged us to try our own variant of the aforesaid model.
+The structure differs, but the basic idea is the same; combining strenths of the two architectures.
+The convolutional layer extracts the feature representations of each word, and the BLSTM layer captures various sequential patterns in the entire query and outputs a richer representation encoding of them (Yenala et al., 2018).

 ```python
 class CNNLSTMNetwork(nn.Module):